SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-string-in-net-2-0/rule.md

 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services) {
-    // Bind a concrete instance of ApplicationSecrets to the ApplicationSecrets section of your application's configuration providers (includes appsettings.json, appsettings.*.json, environment variables, key vault, and more). services.Configure<ApplicationSecrets>(Configuration.GetSection("ApplicationSecrets"));
+    // Bind the "ApplicationSecrets" config section to an instance of the `ApplicationSecrets` class services.Configure<ApplicationSecrets>(Configuration.GetSection("ApplicationSecrets"));
     ...
 }